 In southern Idaho, predictions are less certain.
-Although there was limited defoliation and egg masses were not observed, trap captures were still high in some areas.
+Although there was no defoliation and no egg masses observed, trap captures were still moderate to high in some areas.
 This could be a delayed effect from outbreaks in the area over the past several years, but it is unclear.
 Outbreaks in southern Idaho tend to originate from various DFTM populations on different outbreak cycles.
-Increased trap captures in northern Utah, just south of the Idaho border, may indicate rising DFTM populations in parts of Idaho as well.
-While pheromone traps are effective for predicting when DFTM populations are rising, they are not very useful for predicting where defoliation may occur.
+While pheromone traps are effective for predicting when DFTM populations are rising, these are not very useful for predicting where defoliation may occur.
+Monitoring should continue to verify potential locations with damaging defoliation.